RajHarsor/Supervised-Machine-Learning---Coursera/README.md

 This repository documents the coursework that I went through during my time in the Oldenburg Lab using the Supervised Machine Learning Course found on Coursera.
 The course was recommended to me by Ian when I was sick with COVID and I set out to complete this course along with the labs.
 The course is intended to be 3 weeks in length.

+The Labs folder contains the labs for the course sorted by the week.
+Open these lab notebooks up in Juypter Notebooks of Google Collab Notebooks.
+The Notes section contains notes that I wrote down during the course.
+I recommened watching the course but I do feel the notes are comprehensive enough in which you can just go through them and get the main ideas.

 ## Dates and Difficulty

 **Difficulty:** Easy